Barneys seeks bankruptcy protection, closes most stores

-NEW YORK (AP) — Barneys New York is filing for Chapter 11 bankruptcy protection, the latest retailer to buckle as shoppers move online and real estate costs soar.
+NEW YORK (AP) — Barneys New York is filing for Chapter 11 bankruptcy protection, the latest retailer to buckle as shoppers move online.

-The iconic clothier founded almost a century ago will keep the doors open at its 10-story Madison Avenue store, but its secured $75 million in financing to pay employees and vendors as it seeks a buyer.
+The iconic clothier founded almost a century ago will keep the doors open at its 10-story Madison Avenue store, but it has secured $75 million in financing to pay employees and vendors as it seeks a buyer.

-Barneys’ landlord in Manhattan doubled the rent of its flagship store to nearly $30 million earlier this year.
+Stores in Chicago, Las Vegas and Seattle will close along with 12 concept and warehouse locations.

-It its bankruptcy filing in the Southern District of New York, Barneys lists more than $100 million in debt, and more than $100 million in assets.
+Barneys, controlled by New York hedge fund Perry Capital, listed more than $100 million in debt, and more than $100 million in assets in its bankruptcy filing in the Southern District of New York.

-Retailers are fighting to maintain sales and they’re not getting much relief on leases, creating a financial vice that is squeezing even iconic brands like Barneys New York.

 The number of retail store closed in the U.S. this year has already surpassed the total number in 2018, according to Coresight Research, which expects 12,000 will be shuttered in 2019.
 Coresight said 7,567 retail stores have closed this year, compared with 5,864 in all of 2018.